 James Cameron disclosed on The Tonight Show with Conan O'Brien (2009) that he began working on preliminary drafts of his movie as early as the mid-'90s.
 Because his visual concepts were so avant-garde, the technology required to consummate his vision was not then available.
 Not until 2005 was he able to proceed with viable script scenarios.

 Sigourney Weaver plays a James Cameron persona for her character in this film.
 Sigourney stated in an interview, "I teased him because to me I'm playing Jim Cameron in the movie as this kind of brilliant, approach-driven, idealistic perfectionist.
 But that same somebody has a great heart underneath.
 So I have to say I was always kind of channeling him."

-The actors playing the Na'vi had cameras attached to their head so that they filmed close-ups of their faces.
-Dots painted on their faces allowed motion-capture software to record their facial expressions, providing a 'framework' from which the CG artists worked.
+The actors playing the Na'vi had cameras attached to their heads so that they filmed close-ups of their faces.
+Dots painted on their faces allowed motion-capture software to record their facial expressions, providing a "framework" from which the CG artists worked.